 After looking, listening and poking, they brought in a breathing treatment.
 Sophie's breathing problems had been narrowed down to asthma or bronchiolitis.
 It was quite a bit of a struggle to get her inside the contraption, but she was so brave.

 After another hour, no improvement could be heard after the albuterol, so the verdict was made that it was bronchiolitis, which incidentally just has to run its course, and we were set to be discharaged.
 While the paperwork was being compiled, Sophie finally got to take a nap on Mommy's lap.
 Poor thing was so exhausted.
-That's where the real fun began.
-This is a pulse oximeter (or 'pole sox' as I thought they were saying for a while) which reads levels of oxygen saturation.

 Normal levels are between 91 and 101.
 Sophie's levels, when awake were in the mid nineties.
 Once she fell asleep, however, they dipped all the way to 77.
 Our emancipation was quickly curbed and we were admitted for Sophie's first hospital stay.
 Aside from the milk Mommy had packed in her diaper bag and some life-saving cheerios, Sophie hadn't eaten all day.
 The first thing we did once we got our room was to order room service.